Keto Diet Plan and Advice for Beginners

 There are tons of diets on the market, from Atkins and the South Beach diet to Weight Watchers and raw food diets.
 With a large selection of options, finding a suitable one can feel like a daunting task, especially if you have been struggling to lose weight for some time.
-This beginner’s guide to the keto diet is filled with vital information to assist you on your weight loss journey and to help you learn to prepare your ideal keto diet plan
+This beginner’s guide to the keto diet is filled with vital information to assist you on your weight loss journey and to help you learn to prepare your ideal keto diet plan.

 What is the keto diet?

 The keto diet is a high fat, high protein, and low-carb diet.
 As with other low-carb diets, it requires you to cut down on your carb and instead up your fat intake.
-Doing so will put your body in ketosis, a metabolic state that occurs when your body no longer relies on carbohydrates for fuel.
+This process will put your body in ketosis, a metabolic state that occurs when your body no longer relies on carbohydrates for fuel.
 Instead, it will begin to burn fat, creating ketones, a chemical produced by your liver when breaking down fat.
 That is essentially what promotes weight loss.

 How long does it take to enter ketosis?